18.104.22.168 Child support agreements (pre July 2008)

 Agreements that specify a period of backdating

-An agreement does not meet the maintenance action test where the agreement:
+An agreement does not meet the MAT where the agreement:

-- specifies a period of backdating which involves a decrease to the formula assessment that applied in that earlier period, and
+- specifies a period of backdating which involves a decrease to the formula assessment that applied in that earlier period

 - the agreement were to replace the formula assessment that applied, and